PipesAndFiltersProject/StudentPassing/TestDataGenerator/README.md

 Then copy the generated data files to the directory where StudentPassing nodes have been configured to read them.
 In the StudentPassing's spgui app, press the "Read file" button to start processing the test data files.

 Check the output file of the last Node to see if everything is there.
 It is easy to copy the tab separated results with grade to a spreadsheet app (Excel, Apple Numbers, Google Sheet) to check if all the students are there.
-Someone should create a test bech for this, which automatically compares the source and end files to see if all data passed all the Nodes until the end.
+A test bench should be created for this, which automatically compares the source and end files to see if all data passed all the Nodes until the end.

 ## Who to contact